OGRECave/ogre-next-deps/README.md

-OGRE DEPENDENCIES SOURCE PACKAGE
+OGRE-next DEPENDENCIES SOURCE PACKAGE
 ==================================

-This package is provided as a quick route to compile the core dependencies of OGRE (http://www.ogre3d.org) on most supported platforms.
+This package is provided as a quick route to compile the core dependencies of [OGRE-next](https://github.com/OGRECave/ogre-next) on most supported platforms.
 For a list of the included libraries and their versions, see versions.txt